zzzprojects/html-agility-pack/docs2/pages/documentations/traversing/descendants.md

 ## public IEnumerable < HtmlNode > Descendants(string name)

-Get all descendant nodes with matching name.
+Get all descendant nodes with matching names.
 Descendants method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: